-During 2016 UC Invest received settlement proceeds totalling \$2,520,582 (2015: \$632,758) resulting from these legal claims, as shown in the Statement of Comprehensive Income.
+During 2017 UC Invest received settlement proceeds totalling \$81,141 (2016: \$2,520,582) resulting from these legal claims, as shown in the Statement of Comprehensive Income.

-It is anticipated that UC Invest will be the recipient of further proceeds however it is currently unclear as to the final value and timing of these payments.
+While the majority of the settlement proceeds from these legal claims have been received, it is anticipated that UC Invest will be the recipient of further proceeds.
+It is currently unclear as to the final value and timing of these payments.